yanshay/SpoolEase/documentation/usage.md

 2. **Encode the Tag**
    - Press the **'Encode'** button on the SpoolEase device.
 All available slots will flash.
    - Select the slot you set up in step 1.
+   - An encoding screen will appear.
+     Most fields are auto-filled; others can be modified using the web app linked at the top of the screen.
+     The easiest method: scan the tag with your phone using your usual tag reader—this opens the web app for editing.
+Once you’re done, confirm the info in the app and it will appear in the console.
+     On the encoding screen, you can also tap the “Weights” button to enter the spool core weight.
+If you’re using SpoolEase Scale, placing the spool on it will automatically launch this screen and allow you to optionally encode also the total weight.
+     Multiple methods are available for entering weight data; see the SpoolEase Scale section below for more details—some apply even without the scale.
+     When everything looks good, press the Encode button.
    - A message will appear prompting you to place the spool tag to encode.
    - Place the NFC tag next to the right side of SpoolEase.
    - Once the encoding is successful, a confirmation message will appear.
 If it fails, repeat the process.